richafnu/Viva/Viva/glint/setup/copilot-manager-quick-guide.md

 > Copilot in Viva Glint is designed to help managers analyze feedback comments from Viva Glint surveys.
 Download this page as a PDF to help your managers get valuable insights from Copilot in Viva Glint.

 Copilot in Viva Glint can:
-- Identify key themes by summararizing comments
+- Identify key themes by summarizing comments
 - Summarize comments by demographics
 - Summarize comments by survey items
 - Identify what actions your employees are asking for